gustaavv/MIT6.824/lab2d.md

 ### Refactor: log entry index

 Before lab 2D, we are used to using index of `log[]` as the log index.
-But as mentioned in Hint #3, we need to refactor our code to find another way to store and get log indices before starting to implement the snapshot mechanism.
+But as mentioned in Hint #3, we need to refactor our code to find another way to store log indices as well as get them before starting to implement the snapshot mechanism.
 I add a `Index` field to `LogEntry` to achieve this.

 ### InstallSnapshot RPC